 Similar to the Pride Month marches, it is done to celebrate, commemorate, and spread awareness.
 It’s not only attended and organized by people of the third gender.
 It’s also made possible by other people from the LGBTQA+ community.

 This celebration often includes discussing the changes needed in education, policies, and communities.
 The Hijra Habba back in 2018 was quite memorable as it’s celebrated in light of the Supreme Courte decriminalizing Section 377.
-This section used to criminalize people participating in gay sex.
+This section used to criminalize people participating in gay love-making.

 Added to that, it is also a moment to spread awareness.
 Most especially about HIV, transgenderism, and deaths due to crimes driven by hate and discrimination.